widberg/bgfx.cmake/readme.md

 bgfx.cmake
 ===================

 This repo contains a bunch of cmake files that can be used to build bgfx with CMake.
-To get started, pull down the repo and run these commands from within the root directory of the repo:
+To get started, clone the repo and run these commands from within the root directory of the repo:

 ```
-git clone git@github.com:bkaradzic/bx.git
+git submodule init
-git clone git@github.com:bkaradzic/bgfx.git
+git submodule update
 mkdir build
 cd build
 cmake ..
 ```

+If downloading via zip, instead of using git submodule manually download bx and bgfx and copy them into the root directory, or locate them via BX_DIR and BGFX_DIR CMake variables.

 Features
 -------------